G. Rollie White Public Service Scholarship

 For more information, please email: firstname.lastname@example.org

-The class of 2023 scholarship recipient is expected to actively participate on the Justice Center Student Advisory Board and the Public Interest Law Association, to sign and fulfill the Pro Bono Pledge, to spend a summer working for at least ten weeks at a public defender office or a nonprofit legal services organization, and to complete two clinical courses (clinics and/or internships) prior to graduation.
-Scholarship recipients sign an agreement committing to these terms each August, before receiving the scholarship for the coming year.
+The class of 2025 G. Rollie White Scholar is expected to actively participate on the Justice Center Student Advisory Board, to sign and fulfill the Pro Bono Pledge, to spend a summer working for at least ten weeks at a public defender office or a nonprofit legal services organization, and to complete at least two clinical courses and/or internships prior to graduation.
+The G. Rollie White Scholar will sign an agreement committing to these terms each August, before receiving the scholarship for the coming year.
 Each agreement will set yearly benchmarks for completing the requirements.
 The renewal of the scholarship in subsequent years is contingent on the recipient satisfying the prior year’s scholarship agreement.